RudolfMan/blog_posts/2022/04-10-n+1-with-pubsub-liveviews-detect-with-open-telemetry.md

 end
 ```

-Similarly we could add info about module that handles the broadcasted event.
+Similarly we could add info about the module that handles the broadcasted event.
 Let's add a span with `:handler` attribute to injecting `handle_info/2` that would suggest the name of the handler process:

 ```elixir
 defmodule Acme.PubSub do